open-telemetry/otel-arrow/collector/exporter/otelarrowexporter/README.md

 the collector configuration.

-To enable the OTel-Arrow exporter, include it in the list of exporters for a pipeline.  @@@ TODO

-The following settings are required:
+To enable the OTel-Arrow exporter, include it in the list of exporters for a pipeline.
+Two settings are required:

 - `endpoint` (no default): host:port to which the exporter is going to send OTLP trace data, using the gRPC protocol.
 The valid syntax is described